Englacial/MDC/first_sprint.md

 ## Regridder work via xdggs and xarray

-Regridding and interpolation remain stubborn problems in our community-- and problems that three of our five grantees will be either addressing directly through there projects, or requesting help with.
+Regridding and interpolation remain stubborn problems in our community-- and problems that **three of our five** grantees will be either addressing directly through there projects, or requesting help with.
+Two of grantees are working on interpolation and ***still*** want help with regridding as a preprocessing step to their interpolation methods!
 We have some thoughts on how to approach this by using some the astronomic communities healpix framework, which has been successful in using that technology for data assimilation and integration.
 Below are few specific issues that we see related to this in both the xarray and xdggs libraries.

 ### Explicit indexers: next steps ([xarray #6293](https://github.com/pydata/xarray/issues/6293))